eigenhombre/namejen/README.md

     (def make-name (name-maker 4 (get-default-name-data)))

-will create a function which will return a new name each time.
-Changing (get-default-name-data) to some other buffer of data (names separated by newliness) will change the behavior of the name generator, as will changing the Markov chain length from 4 to 3 or 5.
+will create a function which will return a new name each time it is called.

+The function get-default-name-data returns a long list of names stored in the library's jar file, separated by newlines; 4 is the Markov chain length.
+You can play with different name inputs by simply supplying a long string of names (again, separated by newlines) instead of the call to get-default-name-data.
+The longer the Markov chain length, the more the names will sound like "real" names but the less variations you will get.

 ## (Continuous) Testing